kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 ### PodCheckpoint Objects

-To provide declarative management of checkpoint operations, this KEP introduces a new built-in Kubernetes API type, `PodCheckpoint`, in the `checkpoint.k8s.io/v1alpha1` API group.
+To provide declarative management of checkpoint operations, this KEP introduces a new built-in Kubernetes API type, `PodCheckpoint`, in the `node.k8s.io/v1alpha1` API group version.
 `PodCheckpoint` is a first-class Kubernetes resource (not a CRD); it is served by the API server alongside core types such as `Pod` and `Node`.
+It joins `RuntimeClass` in the existing `node.k8s.io` group, which holds node-level runtime APIs, rather than adding a new API group.
+Like any alpha API version, `node.k8s.io/v1alpha1` is not served by default: the `podcheckpoints` resource is served only when the `PodLevelCheckpointRestore` feature gate is enabled and the version is enabled with `--runtime-config=node.k8s.io/v1alpha1=true`.
 The design follows the Kubernetes [volume snapshots] pattern: a checkpoint is a standalone object with its own lifecycle that can outlive the source Pod and be used to create multiple new Pods.
 The restore side makes use of a new `restoreFrom` field on Pod spec described below.